wavefrontHQ/docs/pages/doc/logging_kuberentes_tutorial.md

 {% include important.html content="Tanzu Observability Logs (Beta) is only enabled for selected customers.
 If you'd like to participate, contact your [Tanzu Observability account representative](wavefront_support_feedback.html#support)."%}

-In this tutorial, you'll learn how to send logs from your local Kubernetes environment using minikube to Tanzu Observability.
+In this tutorial, you'll learn how to **send logs** from your local Kubernetes environment using **minikube** to **Tanzu Observability**.
 Once the data is in Tanzu Observability, you can use the Log Browser to search and filter logs.

 ## Prerequisites